BlueBlazin/queens-solver-extension/README.md

 ## Status

 **Completed**.
-With the final update of 2024-11-04 adding auto-clicking functionality.
-This project is marked as done!
+With the final update of 2024-11-04 adding auto-clicking functionality, this project is marked as done!

 ## Timeline